apache/maven-site/content/markdown/guides/mini/guide-naming-conventions.md

 However, it will be difficult to get a new single word group ID approved for inclusion in the Maven Central repository.

 You can create as many subgroups as you want.
-A good way to determine the granularity of the `groupId` is to use the project structure.
+A good way to determine the granularity of the `groupId` is to look at the project group's structure.
+If there are multiple projects of the same topic or type, e.g. plugins, those may be grouped in a subgroup.
-If the current project contains multiple subprojects, each subproject should append a new identifier to the parent's `groupId`.
+Each subgroup should append a new identifier to the parent's `groupId`.

 Example

 ```
-// Parent
+// Parent project group
 org.apache.maven

-// Subprojects
+// Subgroups
 org.apache.maven.plugins
 org.apache.maven.reporting
 ```